 As you work to outline the different roles and responsibilities of multiple owners, you should create a blueprint for how your company will run after you transition the business from one owner to many.

-A business succession plan for multiple owners has a few distinct features to help ensure the company continues to succeed years after the initial transition.
+A business succession plan for multiple owners has distinct features that can help ensure the company continues to succeed years after the initial transition.

-"Having an agreement in place among the owners that addresses both management issues and buy-sell terms is very important and should be signed before the single owner elects to transfer her shares to one or more other owners," noted Jeffrey Rust, partner in the Rivkin Radler law firm.
+"Having an agreement in place that addresses both management issues and buy-sell terms among the owners is very important and should be signed before the single owner elects to transfer her shares to one or more of the other owners," Rust noted.

-Buyers, however they may be connected to each other, also need a clear plan on who will do what in the business, in terms of money invested and repaid, management, daily operations, decisions and compensation, said Alicia Goodrow, a partner in the virtual business law firm Culhane Meadows.
+In creating a plan, it's important to think in terms of money invested and repaid, management, daily operations, decisions and compensation, said Alicia Goodrow, a partner in the business law firm Culhane Meadows.

 “The key thing when you have multiple owners, whether it's two or four or 15, is to really define the roles and to enter into a clear, concise, written agreement about who's doing what," she said.

 Regardless of whether or not the new owners are siblings, people who met on the sidelines at a Little League game, or strangers brought together by someone else, it's important to develop a written understanding of everyone's role and responsibility, emphasized Goodrow.

 Goodrow advises clients to use a spreadsheet that lists every decision the business faces, including the seemingly trivial.